-Longing to see Europe even though the dollar is still down against the Euro?
+Longing to see Europe in a new way?
 Well, river cruising might be the answer.
-The cost savings on a Europe river cruise is substantial for Americans.
 You pay with the dollar before you go and there are few out-of-pocket expenses when you are there.
 There are cruises for most budgets and there are a myriad of destinations including some wonderfully new, popular destinations in Eastern Europe and Russia.
 A river cruise experience is quite different from that of ocean cruising.

-- In the first place, there are generally no more than about 200 passengers on a river cruise as compared to thousands on an ocean cruise, on a barge cruise, you could have only 8 other passengers.
+- In the first place, there are generally no more than from 120 to 200 passengers on a river cruise as compared to thousands on an ocean cruise, on a barge cruise, you could have only 8 other passengers.
 You can forget about swarms of people leaving and boarding the ship.

 - Second, river cruises dock in the heart of the city, not miles away.
 When you get off the boat, you are right there in the center of the town or city you are visiting… how refreshing!

 - The scenery along the river is lovely and interesting, unlike the miles of blue outside your ocean portal.

 - Although rivers have a current, there is no comparison to the ocean’s choppiness and swells.
 You won’t need dramamine on a river cruise.

 - And unlike ocean cruises, most river cruises don’t nickel and dime you to death.
 Most river cruises include wine with dinner and shore excursions, some even include bikes so you can bike alongside your boat for a little exercise!